Start by engaging the readers

 Notice how the three memoir openings below capture attention by making the reader worry that something bad is going to follow:

 - “I am standing in my hallway.
-Its early morning, maybe five o’clock.
+It’s early morning, maybe five o’clock.
 I’m wearing a sheer white lace nightgown.
 High-beam, fluorescent light blinds me.
-‘PUT YOUR HANDS IN THE AIR,’ a man’s voice yells—he sounds aggressive but emotionless…I raise my trembling hands and my eyes slowly adjust to the light.” – from Molly’s Game: The True Story of the 26-Year-Old Woman Behind the Most Exclusive, High-Stakes Underground Poker Game in the World, by Molly Bloom
+‘PUT YOUR HANDS IN THE AIR,’ a man’s voice yells—he sounds aggressive but emotionless…I raise my trembling hands and my eyes slowly adjust to the light.” – Molly’s Game: The True Story of the 26-Year-Old Woman Behind the Most Exclusive, High-Stakes Underground Poker Game in the World, by Molly Bloom.

 It’s all about engagement

-No matter how you start a memoir, if you can engage your readers from the start, you’re more than halfway home.
+No matter how you begin a memoir, if you can engage your readers from the start, you’re more than halfway home.

 Remember: Make the readers want more!

-Develop an engaging opening – making sure it matches your theme – and you’ve solved the problem of starting a memoir.
+Develop an engaging opening—making sure it matches your theme—and you’ve solved the problem of beginning a memoir.
 For more on theme, see “How to Write a Memoir: Getting Started.”